 The pixel data are stored in the AstroData object as a list of NDAstroData objects.
-The NDAstroData is a subclass of Astropy's NDData class which combines in one "package" the pixel values, the variance, and the data quality plane or mask.
-The data can be retrieved as standard NumPy ndarray.
+The NDAstroData is a subclass of Astropy's NDData class which combines in one "package" the pixel values, the variance, and the data quality plane or mask (as well as associated meta-data).
+The data can be retrieved as a standard NumPy ndarray.